Sammii-HK/crystal-index/README.md

 ##### Create/Edit crystals

-To create or edit a crystal, information is entered into a form, this form ustilises different field types depending on the information required.
+To create or edit a crystal, information is entered into a form, this form utilises different field types depending on the information required.
 For the ENUMs (eg: colour, chakra) tag buttons are created to avoid spelling mistakes For a crystals' locational relationships a location but already be entered into the database, for which the crystal is related to, to handle this data type a drop down list is used.